-The Bachelor of Science in Health Science (BSHS) highlights an interdisciplinary education to enable students to identify healthcare issues by integrating multiple perspectives.
+The Bachelor of Science in Health Sciences (BSHS) highlights an interdisciplinary education to enable students to identify healthcare issues by integrating multiple perspectives.
 The program provides a solid foundation of general education, health-related science, and in-depth social, economic, and political aspects of health and healthcare delivery, with a strong emphasis on critical thinking and problem-solving skills, enabling students to master a wide range of health-related concepts.

-The Health Science major prepares students for careers within the healthcare industry by building comprehensive knowledge and skills needed to address the complex issues that affect today’s dynamic health science environments and to promote the improvement of overall health outcomes.
+The Health Sciences major prepares students for careers within the healthcare industry by building comprehensive knowledge and skills needed to address the complex issues that affect today’s dynamic health science environments and to promote the improvement of overall health outcomes.

 Graduates will be equipped with the knowledge and skills necessary to respond to critical needs in various healthcare settings and to work collaboratively to care for the whole person, cura personalis, for and with the well- being of others.